webhost/adaptivepayments-sdk-dotnet/README.md

-This repository contains .NET SDK and samples for Adaptive Payments API.
+This repository contains .NET SDK and samples for PayPal Adaptive Payments API.

 Prerequisites:
 --------------